mickem/nscp/docs/docs/extending/zip-modules.md

 ### Modules

 A list of modules you want to load inside NSClient++.
-These modules will not be added to the config section of NSCLient++ instead they are loaded when the module is loaded.
+These modules will not be added to the config section of NSClient++ instead they are loaded when the module is loaded.
 You can specify any module here including other zip-modules.

 ### Scripts

-These scriptes, like the modules, are never added to the config instead they are loaded when the module is loaded.
+These scripts, like the modules, are never added to the config instead they are loaded when the module is loaded.
 You can use two syntaxes either the shorthand where you only specify the name of the script and the module and alias will be derived from the script name and extension.

 ```